 Phu Quoc Bee Farm

-The Phu Quoc Bee Farm is a relatively small place and one only needs to spend less than 45 minutes in order to experience what this attraction has to offer.
+The Phu Quoc Bee Farms are relatively small places and visitors only need to spend less than 45 minutes in order to experience what this attraction has to offer.

 The protected bee sanctuary